 To prepare your lead source analysis report, you want to include standard UTM values and clearly labeled marketing campaigns: “Facebook,” “Google,” etc. Every time a new lead comes in, information about the source is recorded in the CRM.

-5. Segment Revenue by Campaign to Invest in the Best ROI-generating Channel
+5. Segment Revenue by Campaign To Invest in the Best ROI-Generating Channel

 If you launch multi-channel campaigns for your client, you know there are a lot of variables: different ad creatives, segments, allocated budgets, etc.